Fix "Taking longer than usual" and transcription errors

 The following issues were fixed in recent versions.
 Update Flow to resolve them:

-• On Mac and Windows, when the microphone couldn't be accessed at the start of a dictation, Flow would stay in a "Listening" state for up to 24 seconds before showing a generic "Transcript failed to load" error.
-Flow now dismisses the session immediately and shows a specific notification explaining what went wrong.
+• On Mac and Windows, when the microphone couldn't be accessed at the start of a dictation, Flow could stay in a Listening state for a while before showing a generic "Transcript failed to load" error.
+It now shows a specific microphone error right away.

-• On Mac and Windows, canceling dictation and quickly pressing the hotkey to start again could cause the microphone to take 8–30 seconds to activate, with each retry taking progressively longer.
-The microphone indicator light also stayed on briefly after canceling.
-Both issues are now fixed.
+• On Mac and Windows, canceling dictation and quickly pressing the hotkey again could cause the microphone to take a long time to activate.
+This is now fixed.

 • Dictated numbers could be deleted or cut off from transcripts.

 • Clicking Retry while actively dictating could destroy the in-progress recording.
-The Retry button is now disabled during active dictation.
+Retry is now disabled during active dictation.

-• On Windows, dictation could get stuck showing "Processing" if antivirus software or a file indexing service had locked a file, or if the disk was full.
+• On Windows, dictation could get stuck on Processing if antivirus or file indexing software had locked a file, or if the disk was full.

 • Background tasks like sync and update checks could run during active dictation, causing slowdowns.